MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-10-Merchant-Mariner-Credential/subpart-D-Training-Courses-Programs/section-10.402.md

 (4) Course completion certificates will not be accepted for training provided during a period of suspension or expiration.

-(h) *Withdrawal of approval.* The Coast Guard may withdraw approval for any course -
+(h) *Withdrawal of approval.* The Coast Guard may withdraw approval for any course—

 (1) When the approval holder fails to correct the deficiency of a suspended course within 90 days; or